OpenDance: Multimodal Controllable 3D Dance Generation with Large-scale Internet Data: Dataset

-Using a predefined list of dance genres and music style prompts provided by artists, we first employ the vision language model ChatGPT~\cite{ChatGPT} to generate queries and check videos based on given prompts for searching appropriate videos.
+Using a predefined list of dance genres and music style prompts provided by artists, we first employ the language model GPT to generate queries and check video captions for searching appropriate videos.
 Upon acquiring approximately 600 hours of internet videos, in the pre-process multimodal data filter, we assess video-prompt alignment by human verification to filter out non-compliant videos.
 And we utilize the YOLOX \cite{ge2021yolox} to extract human bounding boxes, eliminating videos with incomplete bodies to isolate videos featuring solo dancers.